yuyue611013/charls-possible-sarcopenia-screening/README.md

 This repository contains code and public aggregate examples supporting the manuscript:

-**Does cross-wave evaluation overestimate screening performance?
-An ID-isolated comparison of logistic regression and XGBoost for possible sarcopenia in CHARLS**
+**Does cross-wave validation overestimate screening performance?
+An ID-isolated evaluation of model complexity for possible sarcopenia in CHARLS**

 ## Authors